snehalpatil-hash/README/README.md

 # README
-This is my file Sneha Patil
+Update This is my file Snehal Patil